bayra1n/apigee-backup/README.md

 **How it works:**

-- This example will back up all datasets from these 3 projects to your GCS bucket, retain backups for 30 days, and send notifications to your specified Discord channel and Google Workspace webhook URL.
+- This example will back up all Apigee data from these 3 projects to your GCS bucket, retain backups for 30 days, and send notifications to your specified Discord channel and Google Workspace webhook URL.

 ## Contributing